 CAMHS Manager Sally Thomas managed GV’s Primary Mental Health service for a decade before starting with CAMHS in 2017.

-Ms Thomas said the busy service pays particular attention to children who are high risk, and works with patients who are experiencing issues ranging from PTSD and trauma to suicidal thoughts, and severe depression.
+Ms Thomas said the busy service paid particular attention to children who were at high risk, and worked with patients who experienced issues ranging from PTSD and trauma to suicidal thoughts and severe depression.

 Prior to Ms Thomas’ arrival, CAMHS underwent a redevelopment process - involving extensive community consultation - which redesigned the team’s model of care, making it more responsive to patient and community needs.